yanjia1777/tp/docs/DeveloperGuide.md

 **Expected**

-- The user would be prompted to choose their item to edit if there are multiple items or confirm their edit.
+- The user would be prompted to choose their Entry to edit if there are multiple Entries or confirm their edit.
 - The input fields of the selected entry are updated and there would be a message printed to notify the users that the changes have been made.